rives-io/riv/docs/developing-cartridges.md

 The command `gcc hello.c -o hello -lriv` compiles `hello.c` source code into `hello` Linux ELF binary linked to `libriv.so`.

-Before generating a cartridge for it, lets test it:
+Before generating a cartridge for it, let's test it:

 ```sh
 rivemu -workspace -exec ./hello
 ```

 Then you should see a hello world screen like before.
-Now lets actually compile a cartridge for it and run it:
+Now let's actually compile a cartridge for it and run it:

 ```sh
 rivemu -quiet -no-window -sdk -workspace -exec riv-mksqfs hello hello-compiled.sqfs